dnbexperience/eufemia/packages/dnb-design-system-portal/src/docs/contribute/first-contribution/before-started.md

 - **dnb-design-system-portal**: Source code of the portal website - this website.
 - **dnb-eufemia**: Source code of the npm package - where all the components are located.
-- **dnb-eufemia-sandbox**: A development sandbox for playing around with components (not deployed, only for development purposes).

 ### dnb-eufemia